fbpx

 Here is a fun breakdown of some of the worldwide designs of toilets!

-Water efficient toilets: They actually saves valuable water every time you flush.
+They actually save valuable water every time you flush.
 Recently all the new toilet systems use 2 liters of a water/0.58 gallon in the US.
 This has a positive impact in the future in saving natural resource.

 The things I love the most...Wine, traveling, and photography!
 Join me on my adventures as I travel the world and share my experiences as I travel with my daughter, top places to visit and how to travel on a budget!